Lucky Spencer: Jackson's reprisal

 Jackson submitted those scenes for the 38th Daytime Emmy Awards, where he won his fourth Daytime Emmy Award and first win as Outstanding Supporting Actor.
 The scenes were compared to classics such as Judith Light's performance of Karen Wolek's courtroom confession scene on One Life to Live and Kim Zimmer’s performance of Reva Shayne's fountain scene on Guiding Light.
 Jackson's on-screen chemistry with Erin Chambers (Siobhan) also had a positive reception at the end of 2010.
 However the following year they were rated the No. 6 Worst Soap Opera Couple of 2011 by Zap2it, who stated: "We spent 2011 desperately clinging to those few early memories, as Siobhan transformed from an appealing character into a shrill, insecure harpy (...)
 Try as Jackson and Chambers might, the actors were unable to salvage an ounce of their prior appeal as a couple."
 On the other hand, the entertainment website named Jackson No. 3 of the Top 10 Male Entertainers that year.
 Jackson had a range of emotional work in 2011 that received acclaim, including the scenes following the death of Lucky's son Jake, a storyline met by criticism by some fans.
 In 2012, Jackson won his fifth Daytime Emmy Award for his scenes where Lucky tells Luke that Luke was the driver that hit Jake and confronts him about his drinking.
 When Jackson was nominated, On-Air On-Soaps stated:

+In 2024, Michael Fairman named Jackson's return as his "Worst Return" for his "Best and Worst in Soaps 2024" listing.
+In his write-up, Fairman called out the writer's material, believing they "could not have set up his return worse".
+He also noted how the character spent weeks "lamenting whether he should just go back to Africa, and it all came off as wishy-washy, deadbeat dad syndrome."
+In conclusion, Fairman noted his hope for a "major story" for Jackson in the role.